Tuition & Fees

 AB 131 allows students who meet AB 540 criteria to apply for and receive state-funded financial aid such as institutional grants, community college fee waivers, Cal Grant and Chafee Grant.

-Eligibility for the Board of Governor's Fee Waiver (BOGFW) at the California Community Colleges became effective in January 2013.
+Eligibility for the California College Promise Grant (CCPG) at the California Community Colleges became effective in January 2013.
 Eligibility for the Cal Grant will become effective for the 2013-2014 school year.

 Note: In 2012 SDCCD was approved by the U.S. Department of Education to participate in a program to reduce "over borrowing" by limiting the eligibility and borrowing under "unsubsidized loans" for certain categories of students.
 See the Financial Aid Bulletin for more details